 Honors Info Session

-Rockland Community College is excited to invite you to our M/TS Honors Info Session on October 27, 2016, 6:30 - 8:30 pm, in the Ellipse, Technology Center, where you can learn about the tremendous opportunities available to top students in our nationally recognized honors program.
-M/TS Honors has a long and successful history preparing top students to transfer to Tier One and Ivy League Schools.
+Rockland Community College is excited to invite you to our Sam Draper Honors Info Session on Wednesday, March 15, 2017, where you can learn about the tremendous opportunities available to top students in our nationally recognized honors program.
+Sam Draper Honors has a long and successful history preparing top students to transfer to Tier One and Ivy League Schools.

 Join our Nationally Recognized Program

-- The Sam Draper Mentor/Talented Student (M/TS) Honors Program at Rockland Community College is nationally recognized for offering highly advanced academic pursuits and for preparing students to transfer successfully to Ivy League and other outstanding four-year colleges.
+- The Sam Draper Honors Program at Rockland Community College is nationally recognized for offering highly advanced academic pursuits and for preparing students to transfer successfully to Ivy League and other outstanding four-year colleges.

 Transfer to Top Colleges